dslarm/bioconda-contrib-notes/README.md

 ## What packages are missing?

 Check out [packages](./packages.md) to get a prioritized list of packages missing at the moment.
+Alternatively [wave](./wave_missing-manual-changes.txt) is a list of the packages needed to get the nf-core pipelines working.

 ## Getting set up